Budibase/website/content/blog/app-building/public-forms-how-to-build-them-in-minutes.md

 Then, you need to consider your requirements.
 Some public forms are self-hosted, so you control the source code.
 Others aren’t, so you need to redirect users to a third-party website.

 Also, there are laws regarding what kind of authorization you need to process this data, in particular, if it is stored with an external app.
+There's also what kind of data you can integrate your form with.
+For instance, Google Sheets, a database, or some other data source.

+The most powerful forms can even save time by initiating automation actions based on form clicks.

 And finally, there is the usability aspect of building a public form.
 You might find a free option, but if it’s too hard for users to interact with it, you might not be able to get the data you want.

-In this article, we teach you how to build your public forms using Budibase, so that you can build forms for free.
+In this article, we teach you how to build your public forms using Budibase, so that you can build forms for free with simple dra-ang-drop actions.
 You can use the cloud version, or host it yourself if you want.
 In addition, you can customize the forms in any way you want to, including complex components beyond just public forms.

 ## Form types